tobijegede/jegede-portfolio/finalprojoverview.md

 1. Top 10 University Endowments (2018), Private Vs Public
 2. Percent Change in Growth of Endowments Over Time Since 2000, Private Vs Public
 3. Top 10 Universities Endowments As a Multiple of Rwanda's GDP (For this, I just chose an example comparison country so this may differ in the final version.
 I also envision that users can change the university that they are viewing interactively & all of the information displayed would be in the context of the initial country)
-4. Relative Endowments Per Student, Private Vs Public
+4. Endowments Per Student, Private Vs Public

 The initial sketches for the four above chart descriptions are below: